-In California, except where sales are specifically exempted by statute, sales tax applies to the gross receipts of retailers from all retail sales of tangible personal property in this state (Rev. & Tax.
+In California, except where sales are specifically exempted by statute, sales tax applies to the gross receipts of retailers from all retail sale of tangible personnel property in this state (Rev. & Tax.
 Code § 6051).
-Statutory exemptions which may apply to the products you describe are in Revenue and Taxation Code Section 6358, Animal life, seeds, plants and fertilizer, as interpreted and applied by Regulations 1587 and 1588.
+Statutory exemptions which may apply to the products you describe are in Revenue and Taxation Code Section 6358, Animal life; seeds; plants and fertilizer, as interpreted and applied by Regulation 1587 and 1588.